Towards Streaming Perception: Benchmark Details

 \pbf{Infinite GPUs}

 In simulation, we are not restricted by the number of physical GPUs present in a system.
 Therefore, we are able to perform analysis in the infinite GPU setting.
 In this setting, each detector or visual tracker runs on a different device without any interference with each other.
 Equivalently, we run a new GPU job on an existing device as long as it is idle.
 As a result, the simulation also provides information on how many GPUs are required for a particular infinite GPU experiment in practice (\ie, the maximum number of concurrent jobs).
 We summarize the number of GPUs required for the experiments in the main text in Table~\ref{tab:ifiniteGPU}.
+This implies that our streaming benchmark can be used to inform hardware design of {\em future} robotic platforms.

 \pbf{Runtime-induced variance} As mentioned in the previous section, runtime is stochastic and has a variance up to 11.1\% (standard deviation normalized by mean).
 Fortunately, such a variance does not transfer to the variance of our streaming metric.
-Empirically, we found that the variance of streaming AP of different runs is around 0.5\% for the same algorithm.
+Empirically, we found that the variance of streaming AP of different runs (by varying the random seed) is around 0.5\% for the same algorithm.
 In comparison, independent training runs of Mask R-CNN \cite{He2017MaskR} on MS COCO \cite{lin2014microsoft} with the {\em same random seed} yield a variance of 0.3\% on the AP (cudnn back-propagation is stochastic by default) \cite{Li2020BudgetTrain}.
-Also, our simulated runs have a variance (by varying the random seed) of 0.5\%.
-Such a low variance is because the score is computed over the entire dataset instead of each frame.
-Since the stochastic noise in our evaluation is at the same level as CNN training, we can safely ignore runtime-induced variance for our evaluation.
+Since the stochastic noise of streaming evaluation is at the same scale as CNN training, we ignore runtime-induced variance for our evaluation.